Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Perturbation scenarios

-The first perturbation we consider is that of an external force field \cite{Yariv:17}.
-While this scenario has already been analysed in \cite{Saha:21}, our derivation here --- based on the adjoint method --- has two advantages: (i) we do not need to solve the inhomogeneous problem at order $\epsilon^2$, and (ii) we do not make the \textit{a priori} assumption that the particle motion is co-linear with the force field.
+The first perturbation we consider is that of a uniform force field \cite{Yariv:17}.
+While this scenario has already been analysed in \cite{Saha:21}, our derivation here --- based on the adjoint method --- has two advantages: (i) we do not need to solve the order-$\epsilon^2$ inhomogeneous problem, and (ii) we do not make the \textit{a priori} assumption that the particle motion is co-linear with the force field.
 The latter assumption, which is argued in \cite{Saha:21} on the basis of the bifurcation curves needing to match with intervals of $\Pen$ away from its critical value, follows here from a general three-dimensional analysis.
 As discussed in \cite{Saha:21}, this result corresponds to a steady-state alignment of the nominally isotropic spontaneous motion with the direction parallel or anti-parallel to the force field.

-We shall represent the external force field by a dimensionless force $6\pi \delta \bV$ acting on the particle, the product $\delta\bV$ being the dimensionless velocity that would be attained by the particle if it was chemically inert.
+We shall represent the external force field by a dimensionless force $6\pi \bV$ acting on the particle, where $\bV$ is the dimensionless velocity that would be attained by the particle if it was chemically inert.
 With this convention, the force constraint (\ref{force torque balances}a) becomes

-Inspecting the form of the weakly nonlinear expansions in \S\ref{sec:isotropic}, we see that the weak force will first have a leading-order effect on the particle motion for $\epsilon=\mathcal{O}(\sqrt{\delta})$.
-Accordingly, we set $\delta=\epsilon^2$ without loss of generality.
+Let $\bV=V\unit$, where $V>0$ and $\unit$ is a unit vector, and consider the weak-force limit $V\ll1$ (in the present scenario, $V$ represents the small parameter $\delta$ discussed at the beginning of Sec.~\ref{sec:perturbations}).
+Inspecting the weakly nonlinear analysis in Sec.~\ref{sec:isotropic}, we see that the force first has a leading-order effect for $\epsilon=\mathcal{O}(\sqrt{V})$.
+We thus set $V=\epsilon^2$, without loss of generality.

-The only change to the weakly nonlinear analysis in \S\ref{sec:isotropic} is in the inhomogeneous problem.
+The only change to the weakly nonlinear analysis in Sec.~\ref{sec:isotropic} is in the order-$\epsilon^2$ inhomogeneous problem.
 The homogeneous force constraint (\ref{F T balances forced}a) becomes the inhomogeneous force constraint